-Helping hand – dog walking, gardening, etc, tombola and raffles, fancy dress cash collections, Amazon and eBay sales, supermarket bag packing, busking, sponging/gunging your committee/lecturer.
+Helping hand – dog walking, gardening, etc, tombola and raffles, fancy dress, Amazon and eBay sales, supermarket bag packing, busking, sponging/gunging your committee/lecturer.

 Absolutely, but do let the SU’s Marketing team know as they can support you to complete a sponsorship proposal, cross check against sponsors for other groups, deal with contracts and invoicing and ensure you get the most from your sponsorship arrangement.